-If you require Microsoft applications such as MS Office, Access, or Outlook, this is the best option.
+This is the best option if you require Microsoft applications such as MS Office, Access, or Outlook.
 There are also more Windows laptops available than any other operating system.

 Linux is a “free” operating system with a wide variety of customization options.
 Free in the sense that you can change the Linux source according to your freedom.

 The greatest downside of Linux OS is that most of the leading software programs do not have Linux versions.
-And this is supposed to be kept in your mind when choosing Linux.
+This is supposed to be kept in mind when choosing Linux.

 You can install Linux on almost any piece of laptop hardware ever made if you don’t mind a learning curve.